October 2nd, 2020

 Note that leisure travel from any other country is not currently permitted, so unless you are a Portuguese or EU citizen, the parent, spouse or child of one, or legally resident in Portugal, you may not be allowed in.
 Check with your airline if travelling for professional or other essential reasons to see under what conditions you might be allowed in.

 Consult the World Health Organisation advice and that of your own governments in terms of whether you should actually be travelling and what the implications of that, e.g. quarantine upon return, might be.
 Even if you are lucky enough to have an insurance policy that covers you for Covid, it will likely be void if you travel against government policy.

 Do you need a test?

-A negative test, within 72 hours before arrival, is required on mainland Portugal for arrivals from Brazil and the USA, and again, these flights are intended only for Portuguese nationals and residents, not for leisure travel.
+A negative (RT-PCR) Covid-19 test, completed within 72 hours before arrival, is required on mainland Portugal for arrivals from all countries other than those listed above as exempt.

-Portuguese nationals and residents can be tested upon arrival but will have to cover the cost of the test, i.e. €100.
+Portuguese nationals and residents who are travelling for essential reasons can be tested upon arrival but will have to cover the cost of the test, i.e. €100.
 Airlines are being held responsible, i.e. fined, for not allowing non-Portuguese passengers to board without a test.

 What to expect at the airport

 Portuguese airports conduct temperature checks and you’ll be asked to complete a Passenger Locator form, provided by the airline, with your contact details just in case it turns out you’ve been in contact with someone who has the disease.
 This process will go fully online by October 9th 2020.

 You’ll need to wear a mask inside the airport and on board the plane.